 You can also hire a lawyer to do this for you, but of course it will be more expensive.
 Also note, copyright is totally separate from a patent or trademark!

 I hope this helps you feel more confident in taking the steps to protect your work.
-If you're interested in learning more about art licensing and generating more income from your artwork, check out my new Art Licensing Guide or read my blog for more related posts!
+If you're interested in learning more about art licensing and generating more income from your artwork, read my blog for more related posts!